A Look Into the Sixteen Arhats And Their Impact on Buddhist Practice

 8. Rahula

-- Iconography: Often shown with a snake, symbolizing his mastery over the elements.
+- Iconography: Often shown with a diadem, symbolizing his royal lineage.

 - Responsibility: Rahula represents filial devotion to both the Buddha and the Dharma.